hilarylim/CC-FraudDetection/README.md

 ## Takeaways
 From our findings, it shows that:
-* higher score  ≠  Lesser Costs
+* higher score  ≠  lesser costs
 * retrieve relevant data to minimise time spent in detecting fraudulent transactions real-time
 * keeping updated with technology advancements (in terms of devices used, firewalls, to individual's knowledge)